Philco Model 4654 Predicta Television (1958)

 Newsgroup Notes on Predicta Repair

-Below are edited discussions on some Predicta topics from the rec.antiques.radio+phono newsgroup.
+Below are edited discussions on Predicta topics from the rec.antiques.radio+phono newsgroup.
 More discussions can be found by searching the newsgroup archives at Google.
-Search for "Predicta" and you'll learn much more.
+Search for "Predicta" and you'll learn a lot.

 From: Phil Nelson